 Earlier this month I looked at the calendar and realized summer was just about over for us.
 I had been saving links all summer to different locations around the area to explore, and after a quick look at weather.com we decided the aquarium was the way to go!
-We had a great 24 hours away unplugged (except the car) and did it for barely nothing!
+We had a great 24 hours away unplugged (except the car) and did it for barely anything!

 Here are my tips for getting away for vacation without breaking the bank.

 1) Hotel rewards.
 My husband travels….A.LOT.
-Our college allows for people to collect hotel rewards personally, and so does the company I work for.
+Our college allows people to collect hotel rewards personally, and so does the company I work for.
 I try to stay at Choice Hotels when I travel because they always have some sort of deal going.
 Once we had our agenda sort of mapped out, I found a hotel close by.
 The other great part of the Choice Hotel chain is that usually some sort of breakfast is included.
 I chose one with a “hot breakfast” as our crew likes eggs and sausage in the am. 🙂 Another great thing about the hotel I chose was that it had an outdoor pool.
 Since it’s summer, this included a few hours of free family entertainment.

 2) Use those gift cards!
 Snacks can really add up.
 Of course, packing snacks is always an option, but who wants to walk around with apples or granola bars falling out of their purse?
 I packed snacks for the road and hotel, but we all enjoyed an afternoon Starbucks while on our way to Dave and Busters.
 An added bonus with this choice is that I am a gold card member so using my gift card still earns rewards for the next outing!